bennbenben/insta_memers/README.md

   - Instagram Graph API
     - API cannot access Instagram consumer accounts (i.e., non-Business or non-Creator Instagram accounts)
 - As there are no officially maintained IG APIs, and it goes against their TOS to share code online (they have taken down their API), using something like that could be infringement.
 There are also no IG "officially" maintained python package
   - 3rd Party API: There are other 3rd party APIs available (others have ported/cloned Instagram API before it got taken down).
+It uses existing tokens that can be patched anytime.
 But for a home-made simple project, and interest in learning other python libraries, will opt to explore these 3rd party APIs another time (for code enhancements/improvements)
 - Hence I have opted to "manually automate" the process: which is to web-crawl.
 It heavily leverages on Python libraries like Selenium and PyAutoGUI for keyboard and mouse clicks.
 This is very  "home_made", and "rough".
 But it does not get taken down in a matter of months (like other 3rd party APIs).
 It's also good exposure for a beginner (like me)
 - Learning: Exposure to variety of Python libraries: Selenium, PyAutoGUI, time, ctypes